Carlton Cuse: The Adventures of Brisco County, Jr. (1993–1994)

 Because of his involvement with Indiana Jones and the Last Crusade, an executive at Fox, Robert Greenblatt, asked Cuse and Boam if they would be interested in doing a television version of the old movie serials.
 Cuse said yes and wrote The Adventures of Brisco County, Jr., about a Harvard-educated bounty hunter who wants to avenge the death of his father, the most famous lawman in the Old West.
 Fox gave the go-ahead for the series.
 Brisco also had a science-fiction element, in the form of a mysterious orb that appears in several episodes.
 Boam went back to making features, leaving Cuse to write and serve as sole showrunner of the critically acclaimed series.
 Afterwards, Cuse gave much of the credit for the show's success to actor Bruce Campbell, who played Brisco County, Jr., the lead character.
+Today, 32 years later, Brisco County, Jr. holds a 92% rating on Rotten Tomatoes—a testament to its lasting appeal, genre-bending creativity, and Bruce Campbell’s standout performance.